-R 338.2421.
-This rule pertains to accreditation standards for medical schools and residency programs.
-It sets forth the standards for accreditation of medical schools and postgraduate training programs.
+R 338.121.
+This rule pertains to accreditation standards for osteopathic medical schools and residency programs.
+It sets forth the standards for accreditation of osteopathic medical schools and postgraduate training programs.
 The rule revision updates accreditation standards.

-R 338.2427.
+R 338.125.
 This rule pertains to applications for licensure by endorsement.
 It sets forth the requirements for licensure by endorsement.
-The rule revision incorporates the recent legislative changes that allow licensure by endorsement for individuals licensed in another state or a province of Canada, including allowing Part I of the Medical Council of Canada Qualifying Examination (MCCQE) to function as a substitute for passing all steps of the USMLE, and revises the requirements for verification of licenses held in other jurisdictions.
+The rule revision incorporates the recent legislative changes that allow licensure by endorsement for individuals licensed in another state or a province of Canada and revises the requirements for verification of licenses held in other jurisdictions.